-- (a) wilfully obstructs a member of the police force in the exercise of his powers or the performance of his duties under this Act: - (b) wilfully fails to comply with any requirement properly made to him by any such member of the police force; or - (c) without reasonable excuse, fails to give such member of the police force any other assistance which he may reasonably require to be given for the purpose of exercising his powers or performing his duties under this Act.
+- (b) wilfully fails to comply with any requirement properly made to him by any such police officer; or - (c) without reasonable excuse, fails to give such police officer any other assistance which he may reasonably require to be given for the purpose of exercising his powers or performing his duties under this Act.

-commits an offence and is liable on summary conviction to a fine not exceeding \$2,500 or to imprisonment for a term not exceeding six months.
+commits an offence and is liable on summary conviction to a fine not exceeding one thousand dollars or to imprisonment for a term not exceeding twelve months.

-- Nothing in this section shall be construed as requiring any person to give any information which may incriminate himself. - 144.
-Where an offence under any of the preceding sections of Offences by bodies this Act committed by a body corporate is proved to have been committed with the consent or connivance or, to be attributable to any neglect on the part of, any director, manager, secretary or other corporate.

-similar officer of the body corporate or any person who was purporting to act in any such capacity, he, as well as the body corporate, is guilty of that offence and is liable to be proceeded against and punished accordingly.
+- (2) A person who, when required to give information to a police officer in the exercise of his powers or the performance of his duties under this Act, knowingly gives false or misleading information to any such police officer commits an offence and is liable on summary conviction to a fine not exceeding two thousand dollars or to imprisonment for a term not exceeding two years. - (3) Nothing in this section shall be construed as requiring any person to give any information which may incriminate him. - 141.
+Where an offence under any of the preceding sections of this Act committed by a body corporate is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of, any director, manager, secretary or other similar officer of the body corporate or any person who was purporting to act in any such capacity, he, as well as the body corporate, commits an offence and is liable to be proceeded against and punished accordingly.